Natural Remedies for Occasional Illness and Minor Injuries

 - an Epsom salt bath to help the body detox

-- Thieves essential oil in the diffuser, applied to the feet several times per day, and/or added to a cup of tea.
+- Thieves essential oil in the diffuser, applied to the feet several times per day, and/or added to a cup of tea or teaspoon of honey.

 Too late.
 You’re already sick…